Please ensure Javascript is enabled for purposes of website accessibility

 Yes.
 Vail has wildlife protection measures that require bear-proof trash enclosures at our businesses and in our neighborhoods.
 Never feed the bears.
 Don’t leave food in your vehicle or use car air fresheners that may attract bears with an alluring smell.
 Keeping bears wild and in the wild helps us all co-exist peacefully.

-What should I do if I encounter a black bear, in town or in the wild?
+What should I do if I encounter a black bear, in the town of Vail or in the wild?

 What else do I need to know about black bears?